Backyard Chicken Predators

 Step #7 Purchase a Little Extra Help

-Get a predator light.
-Yes, this actually IS a thing.
+To help deter predators outside, you can install a predator light.
+Yes, this IS a thing.

 Step #8 Eliminate the Problem